Product Guide

 Preview button and preview mode showing the page as visitors will see it

-• Content accuracy -- Are all titles, descriptions, and links correct?
+• Content accuracy -- Correct titles, descriptions, and links?

-• Visual consistency -- Do blocks look good together with your chosen theme?
+• Visual consistency -- Do blocks look good together with your theme?

-• Layout flow -- Is the order of blocks logical and does the page tell a coherent story from top to bottom?
+• Layout flow -- Logical block order that tells a coherent story top to bottom?

-• Image quality -- Do uploaded images display at the right size and quality?
+• Image quality -- Images displaying at the right size and quality?

-Pro Tip: Preview your page on both desktop and mobile before publishing.
-Leenkies pages are responsive, but it is always worth verifying that your layout looks good on different screen sizes.
-Pay special attention to how grid layouts, carousels, and images adapt.
+Pro Tip: Preview on both desktop and mobile before publishing.
+Leenkies pages are responsive, but it's worth checking how grid layouts, carousels, and images adapt to different screen sizes.

 What visitors see: public URLs

-Once a page is published, it is accessible at its public URL:
+Once published, your page is accessible at its public URL:

 Page TypePublic URL